 Here is a question to consider: Can you think of an event or situation, however minor, where someone with a different opinion was able to step into your shoes?
 How did it make you feel?
 How did it impact your attitude and your behavior?
-What if we could shape a world that makes room for different perspectives, where people acknowledge others' points of view?
+What if we could shape a world that makes room for different perspectives?
+Where you acknowledge others' points of view, and yours are also included by others?
+Since we cannot control what others think or do but do have control over our own way of thinking, there may be an interesting path worth exploring here.